 Start Attending Events

 Get out to as many events as possible and start meeting as many people as possible.
 There are hundreds of business events happening across the country every day and it’s not too hard to find them or to get an invitation.
 Jump on your socials and connect with people in your area and start asking them what’s on!
-My favourite platforms for this are LinkedIn and Twitter and you can usually find events on Facebook and Eventbrite.
+Our favourite platforms for this are LinkedIn and Twitter and you can usually find events on Facebook and Eventbrite.

 Quality Over Quantity

-Be A Nice Person
+Be A Good Human

-Negotiating The Room
+Read The Room